All Episodes

 Is there an inverse to that where it's not necessarily about exposing yourself to humiliation, but reframing your regard for what other people think at all?

-Uh do you mind some uh go ahead on cursing?
+Do you mind some go ahead?

-Are we okay with cursing?
+Are we okay with nursing?

 Go ahead.

-I already dropped the F bomb.
+I already dropped the F-bomb.

 All right.